jrburke/module/docs/loader-config.md

 For these kinds of small modifications, implementing a full hook that knows how to properly participate in a Promise workflow is very heavyweight.
 There is an `on` event listener capability.

 It is an imperative API, and therefore, running these handlers should not be expected to be done during build tools.
 The API is only on a "top" loader, like `module.top`.

-Any of the lifecycle functions are candidates for `on` listening.
+Any of the lifecycle functions are candidates for `on` listening, with the following note: registering a 'normalize' also automatically registers for 'moduleNormalize' and 'locate' also automatically registers for 'moduleLocate'.
+This is done because both variations of the normalize and locate funcationality are used for full resolution capabilities, and since the `on` listeners must complete their work synchronously can be applied in both async and sync cases.

 Example, which adds a cachebust argumetn to the URL: